Paraschiv-Stefan/Embedded-RC-Control-System/README.md

 The ESC uses a PIC18F4431 microcontroller </br>
 The Controller uses a PIC16F15276 microcontroller </br>
 The Receiver uses a ESP32-WROOM-32 </br>
+I have uploaded the excel file where you can find each component I used for the respective part ESC, RECEIVER or CONTROLLER </br>

  - PCB design of the ESC (Electronic Speed Controller) which will work as:
     - sensorless BLDC motor control